About me

 Methods development and Open Science

-I am enthusiastic about understanding upcoming methodological improvements in data acquisition, processing, and analysis, to combine and develop new approaches.
-I lead the international group developing Automatic Analysis, a Matlab framework to process multimodal neuroimaging analysis pipelines and co-develop OpenNFT, a Python/Matlab framework for real-time fMRI neurofeedback.
+I am enthusiastic about understanding upcoming methodological improvements in developing end-to-end research infrastructure, supporting data acquisition, processing, and analysis.
+I lead the initiative of Reproducible Analysis and Statistics, a framework to facilitate reproducible and flexible neuroimaging workflows and allow the assessment and optimisation of the reproducibility of these workflows.
+I also developed various tools in MATLAB and Python to support multimodal data acquisition (e.g., PyNF, PyNIExp, MLNIExp) and contributed others, including OpenNFT, a Python/Matlab framework for real-time fMRI neurofeedback and GraphVar, user-friendly toolbox for machine learning on functional connectivity measures.
 I am also a strong supporter of the harmonisation of neuroimaging approaches, and I am involved in international initiatives such as the Brain Imaging Data Structure and Neuroimaging Data Model providing a standard for organising neuroimaging data and analysis.